chora-io/docs/specs/subject/05_events.md

 ## Draft Definitions

-`EventCreate` - an event emitted when a subject is created
+`EventCreateSubject` - an event emitted when a subject is created

-`EventRemove` - an event emitted when a subject is removed
+`EventRemoveSubject` - an event emitted when a subject is removed

-`EventUpdate` - an event emitted when a subject is updated
+`EventUpdateSubject` - an event emitted when a subject is updated

 ## Proto Definitions